Spread the News, Not the Virus: Creating a Personalized COVID-19 Alert System

 To make this alert system generic and easily configurable, all of the user-defined variables are kept to an environment.
 The

 county_code variables refer to the FIPS codes, which are identifiers used by the U.S. Census Bureau and other organizations to classify U.S. states and counties.
-To personalize this to your location, you’ll need your two-digit state code and three-digit county code, which you can find by searching a list like this one.
+To personalize this to your location, you’ll need your two-digit state code and three-digit county code.
 Plug your FIPS codes into the environment.
 I’ll be using San Francisco County, California as the location for this collection, represented by the county code 075 and state code 06.

 2. Choose your measures